 and the output of paid employees of private households.
 The private

 nonfarm business sector further excludes farms but includes agricultural

 (2) Output per combined units of labor input and capital services.

 (3) Gross domestic product originating in the sector, chained superlative

-(4) Index of hours at work of all persons including employees, proprietors,
+(4) Index of hours at work of all persons including employees,

-share of the total wage bill.
+by each groupís share of the total wage bill.

 (5) A measure of the flow of capital services used in the sector.
 Capital

-structures, inventories, and land.
+equipment, structures, intellectual property products, inventories, and

 (6) The growth rates of labor input and capital services are combined by